maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 ### Dimensionality

 I begin by considering infinite-dimensional vector spaces.
-I demonstrate how the definition of span  can a be relaxed to allow the coordinate-based treatement of vector spaces of dimensions with different (infinite) cardinalities, and what the notion of a basis becomes under these relaxations.
-This leads us to Banach and Hilbert spaces while being a digestible way to ramp-up for the following sections.
+I demonstrate how the definition of span  can be relaxed to allow the coordinate-based treatement of vector spaces of dimensions with different (infinite) cardinalities, and what the notion of a basis becomes under these relaxations.
+This points us to Banach and Hilbert spaces, while providing a digestible way to ramp up for the following sections.

 ### Tensor Spaces